The Niemeyer Sphere was designed by Oscar Niemeyer in 2011.

 It all began with a letter from the Techne Sphere Leipzig founder to the Brazilian architect outlining the idea for an extension to the canteen at the location.

 A short time later saw the idea to build a tower and spherical construction born, realised in close collaboration with Jair Valera, Office Manager of Studio Oscar Niemeyer.

 The building attracted the interest of the architectural press as early as the construction phase.

-The Niemeyer Sphere will open in the spring of 2020.
+The Niemeyer Sphere will open in 2020.

 Photo: Margret Hoppe

 You would hardly believe that deciding to become an architect has a life-extending effect – in view of the stress at construction sites and from official bodies, craftsmen, joint and several liability plus stubborn clients.
 Yet the joy from creating a design is so great that you can see out may years in this profession.
 Last weekend the architect I. M. Pei celebrated his hundredth birthday, and Oscar Niemeyer, born in 1907 and designer behind the ideal city Brasília, passed away at the ripe old age of 104.
 He retained the pioneering and expansionist space euphoria of the sixties right to the end.